michellejtao/principles-macro/README.md

-Principles of Macroeconomics: Course Materials
+### Principles of Macroeconomics: Course Materials
+This repository contains the course materials for ECON 112: Principles of Macroeconomics.